 Her private mentorship consultation practice is on the Blue Hill Peninsula in Surry, Maine as well as phone/ZOOM consultations.
 As a licensed psychotherapist her specialty is Buddhist psychological theory and mindfulness-based strategies.
 Nancy enjoys working with individuals, couples, parents, mothers, families, healthcare professionals, and basically anyone interested in integrating mindfulness into Work, Family, Health, and Relationship.

 Nancy has taught in a variety of settings: hospitals, colleges, prisons, recovery re-entry centers in Maine, and throughout New England in universities such as Harvard Work and Family Center of Harvard University, MIT, Brandeis, Maine Medical Center and Eastern Maine Medical Center in Maine, grammar schools with teachers and students, banks, the Rubin Museum-NYC, Coalition for Hispanic Family Services Arts and Literacy Program in New York City, medical centers and nursery school programs for parents.
-She speaks semi-annually at Empty Gate Zen Center in Berkeley, CA and has offered workshops in South Korea, Poland, and the Czech Republic.
+She speaks semi-annually at Empty Gate Zen Center in Berkeley, CA and Cambridge Zen Center in Cambridge, MA, and has offered workshops in South Korea, Poland, and the Czech Republic.

-She is an associate professor at the University of Southern Maine graduate and undergraduate courses for teachers in the Department of Education and at the Lewiston-Auburn campus.
-She teaches at Colby College in their JanPlan program and has taught Mindfulness workshops at Maine Medical Center, Eastern Maine Medicial Center, Maine General, Maine Coast Medical Center for physicians and healthcare professionals.
+She is part-time faculty at the University of Southern Maine graduate and undergraduate courses for teachers in the Department of Education and at the Lewiston-Auburn campus.
+She teaches at Colby College in their JanPlan program and has taught Mindfulness workshops at Maine Medical Center, Eastern Maine Medical Center, Maine General, Maine Coast Medical Center for physicians and healthcare professionals.
 She is certified by Mindful Schools.
 She offers CEU courses for teachers Pre-K through 12, healthcare professionals, counselors, physicians, dental team members, prison staff.
 She has also led workshops for corporations such as the Mitre Corporation and Twist Biotech.

 She speaks at conferences such as the Maine Medical Association, Maine Principal's Association, Maine Association of Middle Level Educators, Early Childhood Conference, Maine Professional Counselors Association, Maine Psychological Association, school districts, Committee on Substances Network including Project Hope and is available for talks.